 Beaconsfield has a thriving performing arts scene, it is home to the National Film and Television School (once Beaconsfield Film Studios) and is regularly used as a filming location; it has recently been used as a location for the TV Midsomer Murders series and the Inspector Morse spinoff Lewis.
 The town is home to the Chiltern Shakespeare Company which annually holds amateur performances of Shakespeare plays in June, in the beautiful outdoor parkland setting of Hall Barn.

 There is plenty to whet the appetite in Beaconsfield.
-If you’re arriving by train, head for Smith & Kittle Fine Food Store and Coffee House - the new independent delicatessen and coffee shop based in the heart of Beaconsfield New Town, offering regular tastings and events.
-Another favourite in the New Town is Jungs German-style bakery and café, with their irresistible selection of cakes and pastries.
+A favourite in the New Town is Jungs German-style bakery and café, with their irresistible selection of cakes and pastries.
 Beaconsfield Old Town offers a wide range of restaurants, there are lots of traditional coaching inns now with modern menus, and food from around the globe.
 A thriving farmers market takes place on the 4th Saturday of every month.

 There are walks and rides galore in the beechwoods surrounding the town, with numerous small hamlets and great country pubs.
 Just a couple of miles from Beaconsfield, there is a 2 mile circular pub walk starting at the Royal Standard of England pub in Forty Green which claims to be one of the oldest pubs in Britain.
 The walk takes you through beech woodland and a wildflower meadow which is a blaze of colour in summer.

 The Seer Green-Beaconsfield Chilterns Country walk is a 6 mile circular walk through beautiful beech woods.
-Between the woods are paths and quiet lanes offering extensive views over the rolling countryside.
+Between the woods are paths and quiet lanes offering extensive countryside views.
 There is also a scenic linear route taking you from Seer Green Station to Beaconsfield Station on the Marylebone line.
 There is a gastronomic gem in Seer Green, The Jolly Cricketers which won a Bib Gourmand in the Michelin Guide 2012.

 Chiltern Open Air Museum – 5.3 miles from Beaconsfield.
 The museum rescues threatened buildings that are typical of the Chilterns and re-erects them on a 45-acre site of natural park, meadow and woodland.
 There are more than 30 buildings on the site, include a working 19th century farmyard and a village with its green, cottages, forge and chapel.
 Animals, and traditional machinery still in use, make the farm a particularly special place.
 The museum stages a wide variety of events for adults and children, bringing the history of the Chilterns and their buildings to life.